mVax-app/mVax/README.md

 ##### Deploying a signed APK

+A debug key store is included in the repo; the `build.gradle` file is configured to use this key store when running the release build type.

-You should create your own release key and key store.
+You should create your own release key and key store when publishing your version of mVax.
 See [this page](https://developer.android.com/studio/publish/app-signing.html) for more information.
-Store your generated keystore in a safe location outside of the project repo.
+Store your generated release keystore in a safe location outside of the project repo.

 1. In the menu bar, click `Build` &rarr; `Generate Signed APK`
 2. Click `Next` and then `Create new...`